-Fitness newbie or not, if you're trying to lose belly fat, you're probably wondering exactly how you should be training.
-With all the workout options — HIIT, strength training, cardio, and CrossFit — it can be difficult to find the best workout that will get rid of belly fat.
-To find out if cardio or strength training is better for losing belly fat, POPSUGAR spoke with Alex Harrison, PhD, CSCS, a sports performance coach for Renaissance Periodization.
+Fitness newbie or not, if you want to lose belly fat, you're probably thinking about the potential changes you need to make to your diet and how you should be training.
+With all the workout options — HIIT, strength training, cardio, and CrossFit — it can be difficult to find the best workout that will help you get rid of belly fat.

 Is Cardio or Strength Training Better to Lose Belly Fat?

-"Belly fat doesn't decrease at any different rate depending on your training methodology," Dr. Harrison told POPSUGAR.
+"Belly fat doesn't decrease at any different rate depending on your training methodology," Alex Harrison, PhD, CSCS, a sports performance coach for Renaissance Periodization, told POPSUGAR.
 "If the goal is to lose belly fat, you've got to lose all fat," he continued.
 According to Dr. Harrison, "Where you hold the most fat will be the place where you're last to lean out."
-Spot reduction won't work, but Dr. Harrison did explain what you can do to lose fat in general.
+Spot reduction won't work, but Dr. Harrison did explain what you can do to lose body fat in general.

 How Often Should I Work Out to Lose Belly Fat?